vincentchu/eth-private-net/README.md

 The first thing you can do is check Alice's balance, which should show exactly 1e+18 Wei (1 Ether).

 ```
+# As alice:

 > eth.getBalance("0xdda6ef2ff259928c561b2d30f0cad2c2736ce8b6")
 1000000000000000000
 ```

-You can also determine the running node's `enode` identifier:
+You can also determine the Alice's [`enode`](https://github.com/ethereum/wiki/wiki/enode-url-format), a unique identifier for her node on the network:

 ```
+# As alice:

 > admin.nodeInfo.enode
 "enode://f15b1...@[::]:40301?discport=0"
 ```

-Take this identifier and use it to manually connect from another running client:
+Take this identifier and use it to connect Bob's node to Alice (make sure to start Bob's node with: `./eth-private-net start bob`):

 ```
+# As bob:

 > admin.peers
 []